 What is ADHD?

-ADHD is an attention deficit disorder in which patient find difficulty to focus on their tasks even on their normal routine work there are many cases of ADHD are reported in last year.
-ADHD is common in adults but also there are several cases of ADHD found in children’s as well.
+ADHD is an attention deficit disorder in which patients find it difficult to focus on their tasks even on their normal routine work.
+There have been many cases of ADHD reported in the last year.
+ADHD is common in adults, but also there are several cases of ADHD found in children as well.

-It can affect the person’s mental and physical health because when he lacks focus on his daily tasks, he will definitely damage his quality of life.
+It can affect the person’s mental and physical health, damaging his quality of life if he lacks focus on his daily tasks.
 ADHD has a significant defect in focusing a person on essential duties, making the patient’s life miserable.
 The person’s focus will be so less than average that he will remain irritated and stressed.
 Many studies occur in ADHD patients on their focus, showing that a person with ADHD can’t focus on a single point for more than a minute.
 According to this, we can easily understand how challenging it is to focus on life and not be productive with life with ADHD.

 What are the causes of ADHD in adults?

-There are several causes of ADHD in adults which can make their brain tuned out from their system in early so they find it difficult to focus on their life and their attention span will drop to zero
+There are several causes of ADHD in adults, which can make their brain tune out from their system early, so they find it difficult to focus on their life, and their attention span will drop to zero.

 Genetic Factors

-Genetics play a major factor in the chance for developing ADHD.
-Patients who have a background of ADHD have a higher chance to suffer from the disorder themselves.
-The neurotransmitter-related genes involved in regulate brain growth and development believed that they are involved.
+Genetics plays a major factor in the chance of developing ADHD.
+Patients who have a background of ADHD have a higher chance of suffering from the disorder themselves.
+The neurotransmitter-related genes involved in regulating brain growth and development are believed to be involved.

 Neurological factors